 What are the symptoms of a bad Timing Belt?

-What is the purpose of the timing belt?
+What is the function of the timing belt?

 The main purpose of the timing belt is to turn the camshaft and properly open and close the cylinder valves.
 It ensures the opening of the valves at exact times.